whoward/docs/markdown/reference/test-configuration.md

 "time-zone": "Samoa"
 ```

-###64-Bit Internet Explorer Driver
+###Internet Explorer Driver Version

+The specific version of the IE Driver executable can be customized using the _iedriver-version_ key.

-We have recently added support for launching 64-bit IE on our 64-bit vms: Windows 7, Windows 8, and Windows 8.1.
-This provides a workaround for a known selenium bug where screencaptures using the 32-bit driver on a 64-bit operating system do not capture the whole web page.
-If you would like to use a 64-bit IE Driver, you can do so using this key.
+In particular, Sauce supports launching 64-bit IE on our 64-bit VMs: Windows 7, Windows 8, and Windows 8.1.
+This provides a workaround for a known Selenium bug causing screencaptures using the 32-bit driver on a 64-bit operating system to fail to capture the whole web page.

-`Key:`
-iedriver-version

-`Value Type:`
-str
+Key: `iedriver-version`

+Value Type: string

 Example: